Capsize-Games/airunner/README.md

 - Easy setup - download and run.
 No need to install any requirements*
 - Fast!
 Generate images in approximately 2 seconds using an RTX 2080s, 512x512 dimensions, 20 steps euler_a (approximately 10 seconds for 512x512 20 steps Euler A on 1080gtx).
 Also runs on CPU†
-- txt2img, img2img, inpaint, outpaint, pix2pix, depth2img, controlnet, txt2vid
+- txt2img, img2img, inpaint, outpaint, pix2pix, depth2img, controlnet
 - Layers and drawing tools
 - Image filters
 - Dark mode